What are LSI Keywords?

 There’s nothing wrong with using that synonym in your article (in fact, it can help with your on-page SEO).

-With that, here’s how to find LSI keywords.
+With that, here’s how to find these semantically related keywords.

-Google Autocomplete is one of the fastest and easiest ways to uncover LSI terms to use in your content.
+Google Autocomplete is one of the fastest and easiest ways to uncover related terms to sprinkle into your content.

-For example, I recently published “The Ultimate SEO Site Audit”.
+For example, I published “The Ultimate SEO Site Audit” post.

 And to optimize that page, I typed “SEO Audit” into Google.